*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 How Does the Amazon Fire Stick Work?

-The Amazon Fire Stick works with the WiFi in your home, office, or any other place you need it, such as a hotel room or vacation home.
+After plugging it into your TV, the Fire Stick works with WiFi in your home, office, or any other place you need it, such as a hotel room or vacation home.

 Once you plug the device into the TV’s HDMI port, a set of simple instructions will walk you through the setup process and prompt you to sign into your Amazon account.

 You can then start downloading and subscribing to apps to watch your favorite shows and movies.

 Will an Amazon Fire TV Stick Work with All Types of TVs?

 A Fire Stick will work with most TVs that have a free HDMI port that you can plug the Fire Stick into.

 (A caveat: Depending on the Fire Stick — especially whether it’s 4K or not — your older TV’s screen resolution may be too low so confirm compatibility before purchase).

 Having said that, what if your old TV doesn’t even have an HDMI port?